geniodelmale/ha-addon-orefree/README.md

 ([Based on TokyoGas Scraper for Home Assistant](https://github.com/hlchanad/ha-tokyo-gas/))

-Custom add-on to scrape OreFree daily hours from Enel website.
+Custom add-on to scrape OreFree daily hours from Ore Free website.
+Can be used together with [Home Assistant OreFree Custom Integration](https://github.com/geniodelmale/ha-custcomp-orefree).

 > [!WARNING]
 > This is still **under construction**.
 It might be unstable and use it on your